Andrew-Codes-7/dvd-rental-sql/README.md

 The graduate configures data extraction, transformation, and loading tasks in order to automate data integration.

-INTRODUCTION Data analysts frequently perform periodic extraction of data from a larger database.
+<b>INTRODUCTION</b></br> Data analysts frequently perform periodic extraction of data from a larger database.
 They then use this extracted data for analysis.
 A single data extract may serve different organizational needs such as populating an executive summary or providing a complete, detailed collection of data.
 This task will emulate such a process where you will create a repeatable data export, import, and analysis for various stakeholders.

 In this task, the data will be extracted and analyzed within the same database to reduce the technical challenges of manipulating multiple databases.